 How the Program Works

-- On the last day of classes, we will send you a survey that asks how many students you met, how things went, and whether or not you will participate the following semester.
-You’ll submit this survey by the last day of the semester (end of exam week).
+- At the end of the semester, we will ask how many students you met, how things went, and whether you will participate the following semester.